 Dawn didn't just give us a new name.
 She gave us a framework, what she called "brand filters."
 Six words that anchor every decision we make, from furniture to throw pillows to how we write our welcome guide:

 And suddenly, every choice became clearer.
-Should we buy the sleek grey sectional or the natural rattan daybed?
+The sleek grey sectional or the natural rattan daybed?
 (Rattan.
 Always rattan.)
 Paint the patio white or terracotta?
 (Terracotta, layered on terracotta, until it glows at dusk.)
-Serve Starbucks pods or Cuban roasted coffee?
+Generic pods or Cuban-roasted coffee?
 (Cuban.
 Obviously.)

 Why the Coachella Valley?

-I'll be honest: we didn't start out as desert people.
-I'm from the Bay Area.
-My partner grew up near the coast.
+We didn't start out as desert people.
 But something about this valley, the raw landscape, the festivals, the way the mountains frame every sunset, just grabbed us.

-Palm Springs is iconic, sure.
+Palm Springs is iconic.
 But we landed in Indio because it felt more honest.
-Less scene, more substance.
-You get all the desert beauty without the performative brunch lines.
-You're 10 minutes from Coachella and Stagecoach, 30 minutes from Palm Springs when you want that energy, and 45 minutes from Joshua Tree when you need total quiet.
+The desert beauty is all here, and the pace is a little easier.
+You're minutes from Coachella and Stagecoach, 30 minutes from Palm Springs when you want that energy, and 45 minutes from Joshua Tree when you need total quiet.

-Indio also has this emerging food scene that doesn't get enough credit.
-Gambino's for savory crepes.
+Indio also has an emerging food scene that doesn't get enough credit.
 Papa Headz for smash burgers.
 Everbloom for matcha that rivals anything in LA.
 L&G Desert Store where you can buy fresh tamales and Medjool dates grown a few miles away.

-It's the kind of place where you can have an experiential luxury getaway without the price tag (or pretension) of a resort.
-Where you can float in a Frida Kahlo blue pool under a Desert Marigold umbrella, grill something ridiculous on the patio, and watch Buena Vista Social Club on an inflatable movie screen after dark, and it all feels right.
+It's the kind of place where you can have a genuinely experiential getaway without the price tag or pretension of a resort.
+Float in a Kahlo blue pool under a Desert Marigold umbrella.
+Grill something ridiculous on the patio.
+Watch Buena Vista Social Club on an inflatable movie screen after dark.
+It all just fits.

 These aren't add-ons.
 They're the whole point.
 Every detail was chosen to help you feel more, do more, connect more, without working for it.

-From Casa Moto to Casa Moto: What Changed, What Stayed
+From Casa Moto to Terra Luz: What Changed, What Stayed

 We kept the bones of what made this house special: the open living space, the massive patio, the primary bedroom with its own fireplace and soaking tub.
 But we deepened the identity.

-Gone are the generic boho touches (sorry, macramé).
-In came Sunbaked Terracotta on every outdoor surface, a Kahlo Blue pool that stops you in your tracks, natural rattan and woven textures that feel collected not bought in bulk, Cuban and Latin cultural details (the patterned textiles, the color palette, the sense of rhythm), and wabi-sabi warmth where patina is good and perfectly styled is boring.
+What replaced it: Sunbaked Terracotta on every outdoor surface, a Kahlo Blue pool that stops you in your tracks, natural rattan and woven textures that feel collected over time, Cuban and Latin cultural details woven throughout, and a wabi-sabi warmth where patina is welcome and lived-in is the point.

 Who This Place Is For